SierraSoftworks/blog/src/posts/2024-06-01-illusions.md

 # Illusions as a Service
 The world today strikes a particularly jarring contrast with the one I grew up in.
-Buzz-words and gimicks have taken center stage in an environment where a "cheap" alternative can be found for thruppence on the quart (or however that monetary system worked).
+Buzz-words and gimmicks have taken center stage in an environment where a "cheap" alternative can be found for threepence on the quart (or however that monetary system worked).

 To compete in a sea of identical products, companies pitch differentiating